California AB 1305 Disclosure

 One of Deutsche Bank’s most important environmental commitments is to reduce and compensate CO₂e emissions for own operations and business travel.
 This is achieved by consuming less energy, travelling less, and purchasing more renewable electricity, and then finally by offsetting Deutsche Bank’s residual Scope 1 and 2 emissions as well as those associated with Deutsche Bank group’s business travel.

-Having reduced energy consumption and travel and purchased renewable electricity for 97% of all electricity consumption, in 2023, Deutsche Bank continued to offset the residual emissions by purchasing and retiring certificates that fulfil that bank’s quality criteria, such as Verified Emission Reduction (VER) certificates.
-The certificates purchased in 2023 fund investments in a diversified portfolio of projects that promote climate protection and economic development in Africa, Latin America, and Asia.
-All projects are certified by the Gold Standard, a not-for-profit organization established by WWF and other international Non-Governmental Organizations which, according to that organization, aims to ensure that carbon reduction projects follow highest levels of environmental integrity and contribute to sustainable development.
+Having reduced energy consumption and purchased renewable electricity for 97% of all electricity consumption, in 2024, Deutsche Bank continued to offset the residual emissions by purchasing and retiring certificates that fulfill the bank’s quality criteria, such as Verified Emission Reduction (VER) certificates.
+The certificates purchased in 2024 fund investments in a diversified portfolio of projects that promote climate protection and economic development in Africa, Americas, and Asia.
+All projects comply with recognized global standards: 70.5% with the Gold Standard, 26.5% with the Verified Carbon Standard or Verra and 3% with Puro.

 The projects supported by the VER certificates (purchased and retired along with the emissions they offset) are shown in the table below: